finom/vovk/README.md

 ### `createRouter`, global decorators and handlers

 The function `createRouter` initialises route handlers for one particular app segment.
 Using it directly allows you to isolate some particular route path from other route handlers and provides a chance to refactor your code partially.
-Let's say you want to override only `/users` route handlers by using the library.
+Let's say you want to override only `/users` route handlers by using the library but keep `/comments` and `/posts` as is.

 ```